-If any of these methods don’t work, please raise an issue on GitHub
+If any of these methods don’t work, please raise an issue with the ‘packaging’ label on GitHub

-If you are planning on using PyPortfolioOpt as a starting template for significant modifications, it probably makes sense to clone this repository and to just use the source code
+If you are planning on using PyPortfolioOpt as a starting template for significant modifications, it probably makes sense to clone the repository and to just use the source code

 git clone https://github.com/robertmartin8/PyPortfolioOpt